mixpanel/docs/Platform/Reports/Insights.md

 You can switch between Absolute and Relative totals by selecting the **#** dropdown in the top right of the chart and selecting either **# Absolute** or  **% Relative**.

-## Note
+[block:callout]
+{
+  "type": "info",

-You can only select Absolute or Relative values for the Table, Stacked Line, Stacked Bar, and Bar charts.
+  "body": "You can only select Absolute or Relative values for the Table, Stacked Line, Stacked Bar, and Bar charts.", "title": "Note"
+}
+[/block]

 ![https://www.notion.so/hc/article_attachments/7787493636500/mceclip8.png](https://www.notion.so/hc/article_attachments/7787493636500/mceclip8.png)